La Crescent, Minnesota

 La Crescent is located in the northeast portion of Houston County; the northern edge of the city falls into Winona County.
-The city is known as the "Apple Capital of Minnesota" because John S. Harris planted the first apple trees in the midwest here, resulting in many orchards in the present-day city.
+The city is known as the "Apple Capital of Minnesota" because John S. Harris planted apple trees here, resulting in many orchards in the present-day city.
 It is recognized as a 'Tree City' by the Arbor Day Foundation, and a 'Minnesota GreenStep City' by the Minnesota Pollution Control Agency.

 History

 Lying on the west bank of the Mississippi River, the city is surrounded by bluffs with views of the river and abundant wildlife.
 Humans have inhabited this area for thousands of years.
 The most recent inhabitants before the arrival of white settlers were the Dakota people, a branch of the Sioux, and the Ho-Chunk, or Winnebago.

 Following the 1803 Louisiana Purchase, Nathan Boone, youngest son of Daniel Boone, was among the early surveyors of this area.
 The various Indian tribes who had lived here were forced out and relocated in the 1840s to accommodate white settlement.

 La Crescent was founded in 1851 by Peter and Emma Cameron, who called it "Camerons".
 The Camerons were two of the town's most colorful characters; he tried to dig a canal to change the flow of the Mississippi River so it would flow closer to La Crescent and bypass La Crosse, Wisconsin across the river.
 He died 10 weeks before its scheduled completion in 1857, and the canal was never finished, although the canal can still be seen in aerial photographs of the city.
 The Presbyterian missionary Sheldon Jackson lived in La Crescent prior to 1872, when he moved westward to Denver and later Alaska.

 The second name of La Crescent was "Manton", named by William and Harvey Gillett, after they cleared the downtown area for settlement for Peter Cameron.
-In quick succession, the name of the town was changed again by a somewhat unscrupulous land speculation venture, the Kentucky Land Company.
+In quick succession, the town's name was changed again by a somewhat unscrupulous land speculation venture, the Kentucky Land Company.
 They wanted a more romantic-sounding name for the town to attract settlers and came up with "La Crescent", after the bend or "crescent" shape of the Mississippi River around the town.
 La Crescent incorporated in 1857.